-Three letters of recommendation from individuals familiar with the candidate's clinical and academic performance
+Through ORMatch: Furnish official transcripts of all optometric and graduate education, NBEO scores, and three letters of recommendation from individuals familiar with the candidate's clinical and academic performance.

 Federal Way is between Seattle and Tacoma in King County, Washington.
 Its western boundary is Puget Sound and the Cascade Mountains are to the east.
 The area offers a rich variety of activities including sightseeing, hiking, kayaking, beachcombing and restaurants.
 The area has cultural and community events throughout the year.